good3228/Money-Tracker/README.md

 ## Run Our App

-git clone our repo to an IDE such as intelliJ
+1. `git clone` our repo to an IDE such as intelliJ

-Open the terminal, type "cd server" command and then "npm start" to start running the REST API
+2. Open the terminal, type `cd server` command and then `npm start` to start running the REST API

-Open another terminal, at the same time, type "cd client" and then "npm start" to start running our app
+3. Open another terminal, at the same time, type `cd client` and then `npm start` to start running our app

 ## User Stories